netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-gcp.md

     gcloud info | grep Account

-## Deploying Citrix ADC CPX as an ingress device in Google Cloud Platform
+## Deploy Citrix ADC CPX as an ingress device in Google Cloud Platform

 1. Deploy the required application in your Kubernetes cluster and expose it as a service in your cluster using the following command.